JetBrains/intellij-sdk-docs/tutorials/custom_language_support/commenter.md

 ```

 ## 17.2.
 Register the Commenter
-The `SimpleCommenter` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `lang.commenter` extension point.
+The `SimpleCommenter` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `com.intellij.lang.commenter` extension point.
 ```xml
   <extensions defaultExtensionNs="com.intellij">
     <lang.commenter language="Simple" implementationClass="org.intellij.sdk.language.SimpleCommenter"/>